jppf22/Distributed-Array-Sum/Design.md

 - The array of N integers is initially available at the coordinator node OR is sent by a client through an API *(extra feature to be developed further along, may or may not be developed.
 If it is, this documentation will be updated to reflect choice)*.
 - The system will consist of multiple nodes (physical computers or VMs).
-- Each node will have a gRPC server running to handle incoming messages.
+- Each node will have a gRPC server running to handle incoming messages, and a client to send them.
 - Communication between nodes will be done over gRPC.
 - Each member must implement using different operating systems and different programming languages (both must support gRPC).
 - In case of a coordinator node failure, a leader election process will trigger over gRPC.